-- The subject property is located on the east side of Yonge Street.
-A low-rise commercial plaza is located immediately to the north of the subject property while high-rise, multi-unit residential buildings are found to the south and east of the subject property.
+• The subject property is located on the east side of Yonge Street.
+A low-rise commercial plaza is located immediately to the north of the subject property while high-rise, multi-unit residential buildings are found to the south and east.
 The Thornhill Club, a private golf course, is located adjacent to the subject property on the west side of Yonge Street.
-For a property map, aerial image and photographs of the subject property, please see Appendix A and B. - The subject property is also adjacent to the northern wings of the Thornhill-Markham Heritage Conservation District which extend north of the core area of the district in Markham along the Yonge Street right-of-way to meet with the boundary of the Thornhill-Vaughan Heritage Conservation District on the west side of Yonge St.

-• The existing Edwardian building dates from c1910-1915 and was originally residential in use.
-Based on a review of archival photography included in Appendix E, conversion of the property to commercial uses occurred in the mid-1980s.
+- For a property map, aerial image and photographs of the subject property refer to Appendices A and B; - The property is also adjacent to the northern wings of the Thornhill-Markham Heritage Conservation District which extend north along Yonge Street to meet the boundary of the Thornhill-Vaughan Heritage Conservation District on the west side of Yonge Street; - The existing Edwardian building dates from c1910-1915 and was originally residential in use.
+Based on a review of archival photography included in Appendix E, conversion of the property to commercial use occurred in the mid-1980s.
 Removal and replacement of original windows and doors is assumed to have occurred at this time.